turingschool/curriculum/source/projects/monsterporium/extract_notification_service.markdown

 Change `OrdersController` to use `PurchaseConfirmation.create` instead of talking to `Mailer` directly.

+#### Verify

+Run the specs to confirm that you implemented this change correctly.

 #### Creating `SignupConfirmation`

 Create a new class in `app/models/signup_confirmation.rb`: